CatoTH/antragsgruen/docs/update-mechanism.md

 The updater provides a way to update Antragsgrün using a web-based interface without having to log use the command line or a SFTP-client.
 It updates both the code and the database.

 Automatic updates are possible within a major version line like 3.x.
-This means, updating from a minor version like to 3.9.x to 3.10.x will be possible, while updating to a version 4 may or may not be.
-(There are no plans for a version 4 anyway.)
+This means, updating from a minor version like to 4.1.x to 4.2.x will be possible, while updating to a version 5 may or may not be.

 Updates are provided as patches, which means only the changed files are downloaded and applied.
 All updates are signed to ensure code integrity.
 The [Sodium crypto library](https://download.libsodium.org/doc/) is used for signing (using polyfills for PHP-Versions < 7.2).